Does Saint James School follow the Common Core curriculum?

 How do I learn more about the Pre-Kindergarten?

 Our Pre-Kindergarten program is housed in the building adjacent to the school.
-Please feel free to call the director, Sandra Valentine, at 860 643-5088 (Option 2 on the main menu) for more information.
-The Pre-Kindergarten offers both morning and afternoon sessions for 4 and 5 year olds and an morning session for 3 year olds.
-In addition, our Pre-Kindergarten offers a 5-day program for 4 and 5 year olds.
+Please feel free to call the director, Mrs. Laura St. Jean, at 860 643-5088 (Option 2 on the main menu) for more information.
+The Pre-Kindergarten offers various sessions for 4 and 5 year olds and a morning session for 3 year olds.